"....came too far out of the scoring circle, allowing Alonso to slip past and sneak a goal that took Brazil ten points ahead"

 -- match report USA v Brazil, Daily Prophet, 4 July 2014 (Pm)

 Alejandra Alonso was a chaser for the Brazilian National Team at the 2014 Quidditch World Cup.
+Alonso and fellow Chasers Fernando Diaz and Gonçalo Flores were key to the success of Brazilian team (Pm).

 During their first game, only the brilliance of the Haitian National Team’s Keeper kept the score close, before Haiti was disqualified for an illegal Snitch catch.
 The Brazilians then won their quarter-final match against the Welsh National Team by 460 points to 300.
 Their semi-final was a marathon against the USA team, which they won on the second day of play (Pm).